Fragrance free FACE MOISTURISERS

 In addition moisturisers may contain one or both of the following types of ingredients:

-A biologically active ingredient included within a skincare product in order to target a specific skincare need such as; excessive dryness/ oiliness, sun damage, dullness, uneven skin tone etc. Some common actives include; Anti-oxidants, Ceramides, Vitamins A, C & E.
+A biologically active ingredient included within a skincare product to target a specific skincare need such as; excessive dryness/ oiliness, sun damage, dullness, uneven skin tone etc. Some common actives include; Anti-oxidants, Ceramides, Vitamins A, C & E.

 An ingredient included within a skincare product with the specific purpose of protecting the skin from damage caused by exposure to sunlight.
 Some common sun protection ingredients include; Zinc Oxide (Mineral/Inorganic) and Oxybenzone (Chemical/Organic).